 Performance indicators Result Relevance of Indicator Documentation Score Max Min 2.5 Percentage of production volume from production locations that have been visited by the member company in the previous financial year. not applicable Due to the Covid-19 pandemic, brands could often not visit their suppliers from March - December 2020.
 For consistency purposes, we therefore decided to score all our member brands N/A on visiting suppliers over the year 2020.
 Member companies should document all production location visits with at least the date and name of the visitor.
-N/A 4 0
+N/A 4 O

-Comment: As travel was restricted due to the COVID-19 pandemic, this indicator is not applicable in 2020/2021 for all Fair Wear members.
+Comment: As travel was restricted due to the COVID-19 pandemic, this indicator is not applicable for the past financial year.

 Performance indicators Result Relevance of Indicator Documentation Score Max Min 2.6 Existing audit reports from other sources are collected.
 Yes, quality assessed and corrective actions implemented Existing reports form a basis for understanding the issues and strengths of a supplier, and reduces duplicative work.
 Audit reports are on file; evidence of followup on prior CAPs.
 Reports of quality assessments.
-3 3 0
+3 3 O